-Learning has always been a core organizational value of Weingart Foundation.
+Learning has always been a core organizational value of the Weingart Foundation.
 Our Learning and Assessment Framework is designed to comprehensively and systemically understand and assess how the Foundation’s unrestricted grants contribute to strengthening organizational effectiveness.
-The basis of this framework aligns with our goal to improve the capacity and effectiveness of nonprofit organizations working to advance social and economic equity.
+The basis of this framework aligns with our goal to improve the capacity and effectiveness of nonprofit organizations, collaboratives and coalitions working to advance racial, social and economic equity.

-At the close of an Unrestricted Operating Support (UOS) grant, the executive directors of grantee organizations will be contacted and asked to complete a 45-60 minute online survey in lieu of a final report.
-The survey will ask grantees to self-assess their organizational effectiveness across the nine areas and report on progress made toward their organizational goals set forth in the original application, including any changes to those goals during the course of the grant.
+At the close of an Unrestricted Operating Support (UOS) grant, the executive directors of grantee organizations will be asked to complete a 45-60 minute online survey in lieu of a final report.
+The survey will ask grantees to self-assess their organizational effectiveness and report on progress made toward their organizational goals as set forth in the original application, including any changes to those goals during the course of the grant.

 Program officers will review the survey and engage grantees in an in-depth conversation via phone to discuss survey responses.
-After the call, program officers will complete a close-out assessment to capture changes across the nine areas of organizational effectiveness.
-There is no interim reporting required for UOS grants.
+After the call, program officers will complete a close-out assessment to capture changes across the seven areas of organizational effectiveness.
+There is no interim report required for UOS grants.

-The insights and information we gain from this framework will be used to improve our practice as a funder, and, we believe, will ultimately benefit grantees and those they serve.
-In addition, we hope that the ability to better assess and understand the impact of unrestricted funding on supporting organizational effectiveness will also enable us to effectively advocate for more widespread unrestricted funding in philanthropy.
+The insights and information we gain from this framework will be used to improve our practice as a funder, and we believe will ultimately benefit grantees and those they serve.
+We also hope to contribute to the more widespread adoption of unrestricted funding by the philanthropic field at-large.

 Unrestricted Operating Support grants ($25,000 and under)

-Grantees, including those awarded under the former Expanding Opportunity Fund, will be asked to complete a final report at the end of the grant period.
+For grants of $25,000 and under, organizations will be asked to submit a brief final report at the end of the grant period.

-We typically ask for a brief report every six months into a Capital or Special Opportunity Fund grant, and a final report at the end of the grant period.
-Specific deadlines and instructions are outlined in the grant agreement.
+We typically ask for progress reports during a Special Opportunity grant (including Capital grants), and a final report at the end of the grant period.
+Specific deadlines and instructions are outlined in each organization’s grant agreement.